 WordPress Is SEO Friendly

 WordPress is available for anyone to use to publish a website.
-If you wanted to start a blog, you could easily do it using WordPress.
+If you wanted to start a blog, you could easily do it using WordPress web design.
 Although WordPress was originally created for the purpose of blogging, many web developers have recently begun using it to power their entire website.

 WordPress is search engine optimization friendly.
 People have been saying this for years, and it’s true.
 But it’s also a myth.
 WordPress is SEO friendly if you do things correctly.
 WordPress SEO is a myth if you use the default permalink structure.
 So, is WordPress SEO friendly?
 Yes, but you need to do the work to make it so.